For More Information and photos about the 1st Battalion, 77th

 said, adding that professional help has

 been an important part of their physical and emotional recovery.
+"I would encourage you to

 get other assistance if you need it," she said.
 "Your own trauma is